mattledden/checkout-payment-gateway/design.md

 3. Next, I ran the existing unit tests in the codebase and thought about what was needed to get the second one to pass as well as potential test cases I could write.
 4. I then decided which classes I was likely to add and started implementing the code to handle POST requests.
 5. I added a class for custom exceptions.
+6. I implemented the class which validates payments then tested it using cURL and some basic unit tests which I will improve once more functionality has been added.

 ## Potential improvements

-Could add more custom exceptions e.g. to specify which field made the payment invalid.
+- Could add more custom exceptions e.g. to specify which field made the payment invalid.
+- The SwaggerUI package being depended on has a vulnerability so should be updated.
+- Use a logger (via dependency injection) rather than Console.WriteLine